frenzymath/reap/README.md

   reap?
 ```

-Here, `reap?` will toggle a `trythis` block, which suggests a possible next step.
+Here, `reap?` will toggle a `TryThis` block, which suggests a possible next step.

 There are also some variants of the `reap` tactic: